Community by Design

 In addition to the resources of the Parsons faculty, facilities, and fellow students, AAS Interior Design students gain access to New York–based showrooms, factories, dealers and auction houses, and experts that make the city a hub of the international interior design world.
 Parsons’ reputation as an industry leader also opens doors to the city’s many interior design firms and departments.

 New York’s museums, collections, archives, and designed spaces present work in contexts useful for both applied and critical study.
-The Cooper-Hewitt, National Design Museum, home to an extensive collection of decorative arts and furniture and sponsor of many industry-related events, is a key resource in particular.
+Cooper Hewitt, Smithsonian Design Museum, home to an extensive collection of decorative arts and furniture and sponsor of many industry-related events, is a key resource.
 Material ConneXion, a consultancy for industry practitioners researching new materials, complements Parsons’ own collection in the Angelo Donghia Materials Center.